kenklin/p1lapchart/README.md

 p1lapchart
 ==========
-I've combined my love of code and motorsports together to automatically create [lap charts](http://www.collinsdictionary.com/dictionary/english/lap-chart) from html race results posted at [MyLaps.com](http://mylaps.com).
-These charts show cars and their race positions at each lap in the race.
+I've combined my love of code and motorsports together to programmatically create [lap charts](http://www.collinsdictionary.com/dictionary/english/lap-chart) from amatuer and professional race results posted at
+[MyLaps.com](http://mylaps.com).
+These charts show cars and their race positions (Y axis) at each lap (X axis) in the race.

 An [AWS EC2](http://aws.amazon.com/ec2/) server runs a [Node](http://nodejs.org)/[Express](http://expressjs.com/) web application that [web scrapes](http://en.wikipedia.org/wiki/Web_scraping) the source html from